 This is possibly the easiest to use stove in our review.
 The large sturdy handle is a better version of the handle on the MSR Reactor.
 It locks into place securely and has a plastic coating that makes it easy to hang on to.
-We were able to confidently pour from this stove when it's mostly full and with the burner and an 8 oz fuel can attached, not something we would attempt with most of the other stoves.
+Though the burner and pot mating system is the same concept found on most of the other integrated canister stoves, it's somehow more secure.
+We were able to confidently pour from this stove with the pot mostly full and the burner and an 8-ounce fuel can attached — not something we would attempt with many of the other stoves.

-The piezo igniter is tied with that on the GigaPower 2.0 for best in the review.
+The piezo igniter on the Stryker is one of the best in our review as well.
 It lit the stove on the first try 95% of the time.
 Manufacturers love to boast about the speed of their integrated canister stoves, but there's nothing fast about hunting around for your lighter for 5 minutes.